kismetwireless/kismet-docs/readme/070-alerts.md

 	By spoofing disassociate and deauthenticate packets, an attacker may disconnect clients from a network which does not support management frame protection (MFP); This can be used to cause a denial of service or to disconnect clients in an attempt to capture handshakes for attacking WPA.

+    This alert may be impacted by the packet de-duplication feature; setting `packets_dedup_size=0` in the Kismet configuration file may be required to full coverage with this alert.

 * `DHCPCLIENTID`

 	Fingerprint